Cape Cod Events

 Kick off the entire holiday season with Seaside Christmas in Orleans, a marvelous community celebration.
 During these wonderful festivities, you can enjoy special events and savings at galleries, restaurants, shops, theaters, salons, shows, spas, and more.
 This is a wonderful way to enjoy the season—and even some time and money—by shopping for your holiday gifts at these stores!

 About the Event

-This wonderful season kicks off on Saturday November 26th with a pancake breakfast at the Hole-In-One Restaurant with Santa and Mrs. Claus, who will arrive by boat!
+This wonderful season kicks off with a pancake breakfast at the Hole-In-One Restaurant with Santa and Mrs. Claus, who will arrive by boat!
 Then enjoy the Winter Wonderland Lighting at Village Green, complete with carolers, and refreshments.

-While there is a full calendar of events, one of the favorites is the Santa Stampede 5K and Family Fun Run on Dec.
-3. Join runners dressed in Santa suits, antlers, elf costumes, and lights; there’s even a holiday costume contest!
+While there is a full calendar of events, one of the favorites is the Santa Stampede 5K and Family Fun Run.
+Join runners dressed in Santa suits, antlers, elf costumes, and lights; there’s even a holiday costume contest!

 There are plenty of other great events, including wine and cheese tastings, children’s events, donation opportunities, exhibits, gallery strolls, and more.
 Churches throughout the city will also be offering special events.
 And of course, the New Year’s celebration is sure to be spectacular as Orleans rings in the New Year!